Pennsylvania Outdoor Adventure Therapy

-Engaging in a new hands-on experience or situation, such as climbing.
+- Stage 1: Engaging in a new hands-on experience or situation, such as climbing

-Involves actively observing thoughts, emotions, and behaviors during the experience and reflecting about it afterwards in a group setting facilitated by the therapist.
+- Stage 2: Involves actively observing thoughts, emotions, and behaviors during the experience and reflecting about it afterwards in a group setting facilitated by the therapist

-Abstranct conceptualization, wherein the active observation and reflection result in a new idea or a revision of an old idea.
-A climber who was reluctant and fearful about limbing but did it anyway realizes that she can be afraid and still master the climbing wall.
+- Stage 3: Abstract conceptualization, wherein the active observation and reflection result in a new idea or a revision of an old idea; for example, a climber who was reluctant and fearful about limbing but did it anyway realizes that she can be afraid and still master the climbing wall.
 This leads her to revise her old idea that fear is insurmountable.

-Active experimentation.
-Learners apply the new or reworked ideas to other areas of their lives.
-The climber applies newfound confidence to other areas of her life.
+- Stage 4: Active experimentation – learners apply the new or reworked ideas to other areas of their lives; for example, the climber applies newfound confidence to other areas of her life